William W. Biddle: Temptations for the Community Developer

 Biddle outlines the important duty that the developer, known as the "encourager", has on the group for development.
 With the goal of community development being the betterment of people, the criterion for evaluation in community development is what happens to the people as a result.
 According to Biddle, the role of the developer is to encourage and help individuals develop themselves toward a greater ethical citizenship.
-In times of success, the developers’ joy should not overshadow the evaluation of the development in terms of the people’s progress.
+In times of success, the developers’ joy should not overshadow the evaluation of the development in terms of the people's progress.
 The developer must remain objective and keep the progress going.
 In times of failure, it is important to avoid discouragement.
 Throughout the process, Biddle articulates that the developer diminishes in power, and the power is transferred to the group members once they have gained enough strength to carry on the process.
 To Biddle, community development is an educational experience, where the developer acts as a balance wheel to keep the process going.
 In the end, the success of the developer lies in the success of the group.

 Work on Education

 Biddle believed that the education system should “seek out and develop the intelligence of each individual to its limit”.
 He described the education systems as only teaching students what is right and wrong and failed to teach them critical thinking, which makes the students think "autistically" and prone to more propaganda.

 Autistic thinking arises from two deficiencies in education: the lack of sufficient information taught in social fields and the inability to understand different points of view.
-Education in history is essentially a nation’s propaganda; the nation is always right and just.
-Such education would cause the students unable to think critically of the nation’s affairs.
+Education in history is essentially a nation's propaganda; the nation is always right and just.
+Such education would leave the students unable to think critically about the nation's affairs.

 Biddle said that community agencies require cooperation in guiding youth to accomplish more effective occupational adjustments.
-Biddle argues that schools fail to carry out successful educational function without being greatly concerned of student’s vocational possibilities.
+Biddle argues that schools fail to carry out successful educational function without being greatly concerned of student's vocational possibilities.
 He also believes that employment services can not be effective without consistent interaction with schools for receiving pertinent information accumulated of youth.